inclusive-design/idrc/src/collections/projects/en-CA/financial-inclusion.md

 layout: layouts/project.njk
 title: Financial Inclusion
 order: 11
-thumbnailImage: /media/financial-inclusion.jpg
+thumbnailImage: /media/money.png
-thumbnailAltText: Canadian coins, a smart phone, and a credit card lying on top of a computer keyboard.
+thumbnailAltText: a stack of coins with a credit card on top.
 description: Enabling Canadians with disabilities to engage fully in the economy by addressing barriers to financial inclusion.
 ---